 I hated typing that line.
 Did you feel it?

 I have no issues with live video.
 However, I do hate when marketers react based on post type to get the most reach.

 We’ve seen it so many times, I’ve lost track.
 Remember when marketers used an image with an ugly link above it?
 They did that to get more reach.
 Remember that update I mentioned above about text updates?
 Those had to be devalued from pages only (not people) because EVERY FREAKING POST from pages was a text update.

 That’s what annoys me about this.
 Yes, Facebook does really seem to be encouraging us to use live video.
 But don’t use live video for everything.
 Don’t abuse it.
 I don’t need a live video five times per day from you.

 You know what’s coming, right?
 Later this year, an update to the news feed regarding live video from pages.

 By all means, use live video.
 But use it because the format is the best method of conveying your message.
 Not because the news feed algorithm will be tricked to show it to more people.

 This goes without saying, right?
 But sometimes, I feel that marketers need a reminder.

 I’m not saying you shouldn’t be strategic.
-But don’t forget that your audience is human.
+But don’t forget that your This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More is human.
 Create good content — in whatever format is best — that they’ll want to consume.
 That they’ll find helpful, educational, or entertaining.